Left chevron

 Dollhouse

-All the models would be dressed as very 90s versions of Barbie and Ken and I'd use makeup to create a 'plastic-looking' effect.
-Think big hair, big makeup and excess in all forms.
+In this shoot, all the models would be dressed as very 90s versions of Barbie and Ken and I'd use makeup to create a 'plastic-looking' effect.
+Big hair, big makeup and excess in all forms.

 I would want this shot in a purpose-built real-life 'Barbie Dream House' with colourful walls and plastic furnishings, even a mechanical elevator!
 Essentially, it would be complete with all the things we remember from our dolls' houses growing up.